seraphimofbrooklyn/seraphimofbrooklyn.github.io/_posts/2021-02-07-Western Theories of Salvation.md

 </figure>

-In conclusion, Christ did indeed come to save us from damnation, but more importantly he came to raise us from the dead, to make us His sons and His co-workers. **Thus for Christians, salvation has already happened, is happening, and will happen.** Through his love we are saved through baptism, we are being saved by his grace at every moment, and will be saved in the Resurrection to come.
+In conclusion, Christ did indeed come to save us from damnation (for God is a judge), but more importantly he came to raise us from the dead, to make us His sons and His co-workers. **Thus for Christians, salvation has already happened, is happening, and will happen.** Through his love we are saved through baptism, we are being saved by his grace at every moment, and will be saved in the Resurrection to come.
 Christs life, His Incarnation, his Crucifixion, his Resurrection and his Ascension are all a testament to His love towards mankind, loving us to the point that He allows us to be restored to the heavenly life of Paradise which is union with God, both in this life and in the next.

 ### Further Readings